fastrgv/WorldCupSokerban/README.md

 ## what is special about this project?
 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL Audio with a homebrew binding, and a GNAT compiler.